 What Information Should I Gather?

-Photos of the car accident scene, including injuries sustained and vehicle damage, are essential too.
-When working with a personal injury attorney or insurance company, these images can serve as evidence.
+Photos of the car accident scene, including injuries sustained and vehicle damage, are essential, too.
+These images can serve as evidence when working with a personal injury attorney or insurance company.

 Should I File an Insurance Claim?